Wisdom0063/seedstars-test/README.md

 └── ui/                   # Reusable UI components
 ```

+**Design Decision:**
+- Relied on Virtualization for performance optimization for large datasets
-**Design Decision:** Separated view management logic from framework-specific implementations to enable easy extension and maintenance.
+- Separated view management logic from framework-specific implementations to enable easy extension and maintenance.

-Personas represented as the framework card instead of customer segments to put more focus on the personas and allow for easy navigation.
+- Personas represented as the framework card instead of customer segments to put more focus on the personas and allow for easy navigation.

 ### Mock API
 Mock API is used for development and testing purposes.